 Climatic Events that Changed the World

-This article has been visited 1,755 times The 3.2k yr BP Event Lebanon Landscape after 1200 BC The 3.2k yr BP Event Lebanon Landscape after 1200 BC
+This article has been visited 3,556 times The 3.2k-Year BP Event: A Climatic Shift and its Impact on Ancient Civilizations Lebanon Landscape after 1200 BC The 3.2k-Year BP Event: A Climatic Shift and its Impact on Ancient Civilizations Lebanon Landscape after 1200 BC

 Lebanon Landscape after 1200 BC

-A separate study, looking at sea surface temperatures, indicated a sharp increase in atmospheric temperatures in the Northern Hemisphere just before 1225 BC followed by a sharp decrease in temperatures and a decline in the surface temperature of the Mediterranean Sea before 1190 BC.
+Further supporting the climatic shift, a separate study on sea surface temperatures revealed a sharp increase in atmospheric temperatures in the Northern Hemisphere just before 1225 BC, followed by a rapid decrease in temperatures and a decline in Mediterranean Sea surface temperatures before 1190 BC.

 Do you enjoy my articles?
 You could help me write more by buying me a cup of coffee.